Al-Rou/Phone_Number_Storage/README.md

 In practical section (called "Praktikum" in German) of Object-Oriented Programming, which was a core course during my Bachelor Program, this Phone Number Storage was the very first task.
 In this code, some basics in C++ were practiced.
+According to the task, some features had to be realized such as storing contacts, having them on the screen, and deleting any of them or all on the spot.
+As always, I went further than the defined task